Leading in a Time of Transformation

 - Transformational leaders know when it is time to transform a situation and develop something new and different.
 They recognize that doing “more and better” is not always enough.

-- Transformational leaders must be prepared to take action and precipitate change rather than give in to “easy answers.”
-They must understand themselves well enough to stay firmly grounded in their values while being open to broad perspectives and even to conflicting views.
+- Transformational leaders must be prepared to make informed decisions and influence change.
+They must understand themselves well enough to stay firmly grounded in their values while seeking broad perspectives and even conflicting views.

 In the four weekends of BRIDGES, you will gain a better understanding of the academy, while looking at what is necessary for your own development as a leader, what you need to do to create new relationships with colleagues and allies, and what actions you may want to undertake to create innovative changes at your institution.
 Our program also emphasizes what we want to accomplish in helping North Carolina women in higher education claim, strengthen, and exercise their leadership capacities: